 Remember that you can always call or email our STEAM Team to point you in the right direction.
 Reach them at (800) 429-3110 or firstname.lastname@example.org.

-To learn about all things STEM funding, join us in the September webinar, A Roadmap to Successful STEM Grant Writing.
+To learn about all things STEM funding, view our webinar, A Roadmap to Successful STEM Grant Writing.
 Experts from government, business and the classroom will share their top tips for educators who want resources for their funding search.
-Register for free at https://edventures.com/blogs/upcoming-webinars/a-roadmap-to-successful-stem-grant-writing
+Click link to watch: https://edventures.com/blogs/upcoming-webinars/a-roadmap-to-successful-stem-grant-writing